Choosing a GNU/Linux Distribution

 Distribution Comparison

-When choosing a distribution there is a compromise between stability, security and bleeding-edge software.
-Some people don't really understand why they need to do this and they see it as a disadvantage when actually it is a great advantage.
-GNU/Linux is libre and thanks to it people can make choices.
-Privative systems give no choice other than the one made by the provider!
+When choosing a distribution, there is a compromise between stability, security, and bleeding-edge software.
+Some people don't really understand why they need to do this, and they see it as a disadvantage when actually it is a great advantage.
+GNU/Linux is libre, and thanks to it, people can make choices.
+Private systems give no choice other than the one made by the provider!

 • Installation: How easy is the distribution to install.
 This field takes in mind adding the necessary hardware to make the computer work correctly.

-• Packages: This refers to the software, libraries and doc that you can directly download through their official repositories.
+• Packages: This refers to the software, libraries, and doc that you can directly download through their official repositories.
 You can imagine this like an "App Store" for downloading everything you need.
-Of course you can also download and install things from the web, but when they are coming from the official repositories you can be sure that they will be supported, easy to install and secure.
+You can also download and install things from the web, but when they are coming from the official repositories, you can be sure that they will be supported, easy to install and secure.

 • Bleeding-Edge: This refers to the official packages.
 Some distributions choose to not always use the last available version of software, and sometimes this can considerably affect the choice of a distribution.

 • Desktop: This takes in mind the comfort and design of the desktop manager.
-But in reality I don't think that this should be rated because most distributions allows to easily change the desktop manager.
+But in reality I don't think that this should be rated, because most distributions allow easily changing the desktop manager.
 There is more info about this at the next part of the article.

 • Customization: This field also takes in mind how easy it is to customize, but it is based on the fact of having basic GNU/Linux and programming knowledge.
 If you only want to click buttons and change dumb things like the screen wallpaper or general system settings, Ubuntu/Mint would have a score of 5 and Debian a score of 2.